Living Next Door to Alice: Gompie version

 Gompie is a project of Peter Koelewijn and Rob Peters.
 Peters, while visiting a bar called Gompie in Nijmegen, heard "Living Next Door to Alice" by Smokie.
 After the name Alice in the song, the disc jockey Onno Pelser turned down the volume and the crowd sang "Alice, who the fuck is Alice?".
 Peters realized it could become a hit record, contacted Koelewijn and a day later the song was recorded and released under the name Gompie.

 The success of this version resulted in various similar versions, including a new recording by Smokie with blue comedian Roy 'Chubby' Brown.
+During his tours and associated videos in the early-2000s, Chubby Brown claimed he played drums on the recording, then a few years later claimed he originally wrote the song as well.

 A dance version of the cover was released by the Steppers, titled "Alice, Who the F..k Is Alice?", and reached No. 2 on the Australian Singles Chart in September 1995.
 Actor Alan Fletcher, who plays doctor Karl Kennedy in the soap opera Neighbours, took up the song as "Who the Fuck Is Susan?" at fan events, in reference to his erstwhile fictional wife.

 Critical reception

 Alan Jones from Music Week wrote, "In the finest tradition of Dutch compatriots Stars On 45, Gompie perform a very accurate imitation of Smokie's 1976 Top Five hit, Living Next Door To Alice.
-Their template only slips after they sing the title refrain, where upon an ensemble pipes up, "Alice, Who The Fuck Is Alice?", at least on the unedited version.
+Their template only slips after they sing the title refrain, whereupon an ensemble pipes up, "Alice, Who The Fuck Is Alice?", at least on the unedited version.
 It's a one-joke song, and the irony is that it may succeed as much on the strength of the original song as the imitation.
 However, competing versions by Smokie themselves (with Roy Chubby Brown) and Paddy Goes To Holyhead will be in there fighting too."